Stokes ‘didn’t sleep for a week’ after father’s diagnosis

 “I didn’t sleep for a week and my head wasn’t really in it,” Stokes told the Weekend Herald Saturday.
 “Leaving was the right choice from a mental point of view.”

-Gerald (Ged) Stokes is a former New Zealand rugby league representative who coached for a decade in England, where Ben Stokes was raised from age 12.
+Gerald (Ged) Stokes is a former New Zealand rugby league representative who coached for a decade in England, where Ben Stokes was raised from the age of 12.

 His illness was diagnosed in January when he returned to Christchurch from South Africa where he had been watching England’s four-test series against South Africa.

-Ged Stokes was admitted to hospital in Johannesburg with a brain bleed just before England’s Boxing Day test.
+Ged Stokes was admitted to hospital in Johannesburg with bleeding on the brain just before England’s Boxing Day test.
 Ben Stokes was aware his father was seriously ill when he made 120 against South Africa in the third test at Port Elizabeth, which England won by an innings and 53 runs.

 When Stokes made a century against the West Indies in Manchester this year, he celebrated with a three-finger salute.
 The gesture is a tribute to his father who, during his playing days, sought to have a dislocated finger amputated to allow him to resume playing sooner.